 Ms. Maude Cullen was another gem I found during Black History Month.
 She was a nurse, nurse-midwife–and operated as a nurse practicioner in South Carolina.
 I am the daughter and goddaughter of nurses, so I am aware of how demanding this profession is.
 I am also aware of the history of this profession, and the prizing of the legacy of Florence Nightingale over any legacy.
 I understand her contribution and the desire to elevate the job of nursing to a profession.
 This is drilled into every nursing student; and in fairness, the career, the profession of nursing, is not even 200 years old!

-Her work makes me weep.
-Openly.
-Loudly.
-And from a place of pride and devastation.
+And from a place of pride and…devastation!
 I think of those people she served, and what would have happened had she not done anything.
 I wonder what would have happened had Ms. Maude just quit!
 But that’s the thing, one of the things about Black women, we don’t quit that easy.
 We know the stakes of quitting; what it looks like to be quit on.
-We know what ‘give up’ looks like, what forgotten is, and the hardest thing is to keep going.
-Ms. Maude kept going.
+We know what ‘give up’ looks like, what forgotten is, and the hardest thing is to keep going!
+Ms. Maude C. Cullen kept going.

-Her story reminds me that I, too, must keep going.
+Her story reminds me that I, too—we, too—must keep going.